-Re-import your FBX file into a new scene back into the 3D modeling software you used to generate it.
+Re-import your FBX file back into the 3D modeling software you used to generate it (for example, into a new scene).
 Check to make sure it is what you expected.

 To import your file into Unity, follow the instructions for Importing, keeping in mind how you set the export options in your 3D modeling software.

 You can use the FBX Export options to pick what to export in your FBX file.

 When exporting blend shapes (morphing) from Maya, follow these guidelines:

 When you’ve imported the file into Unity, select it in the Project view and enable Bake Animations in the Animations tab of the Model Importer.

 You can create very complex character rigs in Maya.
 For performance reasons, Unity supports linear blend skinning with a default of four influences per vertex maximum.
 If your character uses more than four, follow these instructions when you import the Model into Unity: